celliern/triflow/docs/_sources/cookbook/advection_diffusion.rst.txt

 with

--  :math:`U` the physical quantities transferred (it could be a chemical species concentration, the temperature of a fluid...)
+-  :math:`U` the physical quantities transferred (it could be a chemical species concentration, the temperature of a fluid…)
 -  :math:`k` a diffusion convection
 -  :math:`c` a velocity, which will be constant in our example.